Andrew Picken Orr

-Life
+Early life and education

-He was born in Ayrshire on 6 August 1898.
-He was educated at Kilmarnock Academy.

-In the First World War he served as a 2nd Lieutenant in the Royal Scots Fusiliers.
+Orr was born in Ayrshire on 6 August 1898.
+He was educated at Kilmarnock Academy before enrolling at the University of Glasgow.
+His university education was interrupted by the First World War.
+He joined Glasgow's University Officers' Training Corps before being commissioned with the Royal Scots Fusiliers in 1917, serving as a Second Lieutenant.
 He served in France and was wounded in action then captured as a prisoner-of-war.

-After the war he studied science at Glasgow University graduating with MA and BSc degrees.
+After the war, Orr continued his university education at Glasgow, studying Geology and Chemistry.
+He graduated with MA and BSc degrees, specialising in Pure Chemistry.

+Scientific career

+After graduating from university, for a time, Orr worked at Glasgow's Institute of Physiology under Dr Noel Paton, working on research funded by the Medical Research Council.

-In 1923 he became a chemist at the Millport Research Station and in 1929 was part of the Great Barrier Reef Expedition with Sheina Marshall, subsequently working with her for around 40 years in total.
-During the Second World War, they worked with Lillie Newton and Elsie Conway on sourcing of pharmaceutical agar from UK marine algae.
-Orr rose to be Depute Director of the station.
+In 1923 he became a chemist at the Millport Research Station and in 1928 was part of the Great Barrier Reef Expedition (led by Sir Maurice Yonge) with Sheina Marshall, subsequently working with her for around 40 years in total.
+During the Second World War, they worked with Lily Newton and Elsie Conway on sourcing of pharmaceutical agar from UK marine algae.
+Orr rose to be Deputy Director of the station and was acting director at the time of his death.

+Honours and recognition

+In 1934, Orr received an honorary DSc from the University of Glasgow.
 In 1948 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Maurice Yonge, Charles Wynford Parsons, Otto Lowenstein and James Wilfred Cook.

-He died on 19 September 1962.
-On his death Sheina Marshall became Depute Director at Millport.
+Personal life

+Orr was married to his wife Rachel, with whom he had one son and one daughter.
+He died on 19 September 1962, survived by his wife and children.

+Following his death, Sheina Marshall succeeded him as Deputy Director at Millport.
+When she retired in 1964, a collection of papers on contemporary marine biology research was published as a tribute to both Marshall and Orr's careers.